Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Conclusion and discussion

-The analytical findings were further supported by numerically simulating the CLP-ZNE protocol for practically relevant hardware specifications of IBM Heron processor.
-We demonstrated that for the experimentally relevant parameters, a strong error reduction can be achieved by considering only $2n$ layout rotations, and performing the extrapolation simply over the total circuit infidelity---the parameter readily accessible for many NISQ devices.
-Even when the contributions from different noisy channels were comparable, a usage of single channel approximation and extrapolation with respect to infidelity were observed to notably decrease errors in the measured observables.
-In this case, performing the multilinear extrapolation was seen to improve the accuracy of mitigated values even further.
-We also investigated the role of measurement statistics and bounded the associated extrapolation error.
-Finally, the applicability of the protocol was exemplified by demonstrating the ability to mitigate circuit errors for total noise strength $\sim 1$ and beyond.
+The analytical findings were further supported by numerical simulations of the CLP-ZNE protocol for practically relevant hardware specifications of IBM Heron processor.
+In these results we achieved an error reduction by a factor of $8$ by considering only $2n$ layout rotations.
+The extrapolation in this case was simply conducted over the total circuit infidelity, readily accessible for many NISQ devices.
+Performing the multilinear extrapolation further improved the accuracy of the mitigated values.
+The applicability of the protocol was also exemplified by demonstrating the ability to mitigate circuit errors for total noise strength $\sim 1$ and beyond.

+CLP-ZNE is not unique in its ability to provably mitigate the effect of gate errors up to quadratic noise terms.
+Such guarantees can also be established, for example, for unitary folding based ZNE.
+In this approach, a noisy gate $U$ is ``folded" multiple times, $U\to U(U^\dagger U)^k$, effectively increasing noise in the circuit while preserving the target unitary in the noiseless case.
+The most straightforward guarantee for such a protocol can be obtained under an assumption of global depolarization noise.
+As this channel commutes with any unitary operation, gate folding multiplicatively increases noise strength, which allows for a perfect extrapolation \cite{czarnik2021error,giurgica2020digital} using exponential fit.
+This result can be extended to more general error models that only require $U$ and $U^\dagger$ to undergo identical noise processes, yet giving rise to a polynomial bias of the extrapolation method.

+Our benchmarks show that CLP-ZNE can achieve performance comparable to or better than unitary-folding ZNE.
+The latter methods perform best when depolarizing noise dominates, whereas CLP-ZNE becomes superior for multi-channel noise models.
+This behavior could stem from greater sensitivity of unitary folding to the high-order error terms.
+Indeed, quadratic bias is proportional to the number of gate pairs in the circuits, which grows swiftly with the number of folds.